rashmithrepala123/CubistHackathon/README.md

 3. Top-right corner has a dashboard link
    - **Data Dashboard**: View comprehensive entry analysis
    - **Spider Chart Analysis**: Compare entry points using radar visualization

+### Visualization of CRZ
+- Displays the congestion levels of various entry points using a heatmap
+- Actively see the total CRZ entries at any point and at any of the 12 entry points
+-

 ### Data Dashboard Features
 - Time-based filtering